corelyn/.github/profile/README.md

 # Welcome

-Corelyn is a AI wrapper sustained by currently 1 dev.
+Corelyn is a AI wrapper sustained by currently 2 devs.

 If you want to check it out go to : [Corelyn AI](https://corelyn.github.io/)